-Milestone and royalty payments that may become due under the licence agreement are dependent on, among other factors, clinical trials, regulatory approvals and ultimately the successful development of a new drug, the outcome and timing of which are uncertain.
+Milestone and royalty payments that may become due under licence agreements are dependent on, among other factors, clinical trials, regulatory approvals and ultimately the successful development of new drugs, the outcomes and timings of which are uncertain.

-The Group's minimum future payments contingent upon meeting certain development, regulatory and commercialisation milestones total £780,484 (\$1,035,000) plus £377,045 (\$500,000) on receipt of marketing approval from each additional market excluding the United States of America and the European Union.
+For the licence from Cornell University to the patent of the Hu-PHEC technology, the Group's minimum future payments contingent upon meeting certain development, regulatory and commercialisation milestones total £855,301 (\$1,035,000) plus £413,189 (\$500,000) on receipt of marketing approval from each additional market excluding the United States of America and the European Union.
 Upon commencement of commercial production, the Group will pay a royalty between 2 to 5% on all net sales.
-In addition, the Group pays an annual licence maintenance fee of up to £56,557 (\$75,000) until the commercial sales are achieved.
+Through 31 December 2022, none of the requirements to make such payments have been met.
+In addition, the Group pays an annual licence maintenance fee of up to £61,978 (\$75,000) until commercial sales are achieved.